silverstripeltd/silverstripe-discoverer/docs/detailed-result-handling.md

 the data you need access to as part of your search Documents.
 That way, you don't have to perform additional look ups in your database.

-You will notice that there is only one pre-defined property in this class - `$analyticsData`.
+You will notice that there are only a couple of pre-defined methods in this class - `getAnalyticsData()`, and `getDecoratedLink()`.
 All other fields are dynamic properties - because we have no way of programmatically knowing what fields you might have in your search index.

 ### How fields are made available to you